Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-Next.js is great to give our React apps a big set of built-in features that are essential in Web applications.
+Next.js is great for giving our React apps a big set of built-in features that are essential in Web applications.

 It gives us just a little bit of structure for our project files.